ejmoog/litdoc/websitebackup/phpbb/ext/ejpoox/polygen/README.md

-# phpbb polygen
+# ejsoon polygen

 ## Installation

 Copy the extension to phpBB/ext/ejpoox/polygen

-Go to "ACP" > "Customise" > "Extensions" and enable the "phpbb polygen" extension.
+Go to "ACP" > "Customise" > "Extensions" and enable the "ejsoon polygen" extension.

 And then add the bbcode [polygen]: